This episode of CS is titled, Martin’s List.

 Within a short time, Tetzel’s fellow Dominicans in Germany denounced Luther to Rome as guilty of preaching dangerous doctrines.
 A Vatican theologian issued a series of counter-theses to Luther’s list, claiming that anyone who criticized indulgences was guilty of heresy.

-Luther had moved from his first conviction—that salvation was by faith in Christ alone to a second conviction; that the Scriptures, not popes or councils, are the standard for Christian faith and behavior.
+Luther had moved from his first conviction—that salvation was by faith in Christ alone to a second.
+Scripture, not popes or councils, is the standard for Christian faith and behavior.

 All this had sweeping ramifications for the Church.
 It brushed aside the traditional view of the church as a sacred hierarchy headed by the pope and returned to the early Christian view of a community of Christian believers in which all believers are priests called to offer spiritual sacrifices to God.